-Ms. Ng Wing Shan, one of our Co-Company Secretaries, is currently an assistant vice president of SW Corporate Services Group Limited.
+Ms. Ng Wing Shan, aged 43, is currently an assistant vice president of SWSC Corporate Services Group (Hong Kong) Limited.
 Ms. Ng is a fellow member of The Hong Kong Institute of Chartered Secretaries and a fellow member of The Institute of Chartered Secretaries and Administrators in the United Kingdom.